influxdata/docs.influxdata.com-ARCHIVE/content/enterprise/v1.2/administration/configuration.md

 ###  license-path = ""

-The local path to the permanent JSON license file that you received from InfluxData.
+The local path to the permanent JSON license file that you received from InfluxData for instances that do not have access to the internet.
-Permanent license files are not available for subscribers on a monthly plan.
-If you are a monthly subscriber, your cluster must use the `license-key` setting.
-Contact [sales@influxdb.com](mailto:sales@influxdb.com) to become an annual subscriber.
+Contact [sales@influxdb.com](mailto:sales@influxdb.com) if a licence file is required.

+The license file should be saved on every server in the cluster, including Meta, Data, and Enterprise nodes.
+The file contains the JSON-formatted license, and must be readable by the influxd user.
+Each server in the cluster independently verifies its license.
+We recommended performing rolling restarts on the nodes after the license file update.
+Restart one Meta, Data, or Enterprise service at a time and wait for it to come back up successfully.
+The cluster should remain unaffected as long as only one node is restarting at a time as long as there are two or more data nodes.

 Environment variable: `INFLUXDB_ENTERPRISE_LICENSE_PATH`